lalonde302/lalonde302/README.md

-##  👨 Jack
-I'm a game designer.
-I use Godot.
+Game designer using Godot.
 I'm also interested in generative AI and augmented reality.

 ### Current Projects: